thephpleague/thephpleague.github.io/README.md

 Finally, if you haven't done so yet, be sure to update your [package's website address](https://github.com/php-loep/php-loep.github.com/blob/master/_data/packages.yml) on the main League website.

+### Google Analytics

+A Google Analytics account has been created specifically for The PHP League.
+Ideally, all project websites are setup within this account.
+That allows all members to view the statistics of each participating project, as well as the main website.
+To gain access to this account, or to generate a new tracking ID for your project, please contact [Jonathan Reinink](https://twitter.com/reinink).

 ### Committing changes

 When ready, commit your changes to the `gh-pages-sculpin` branch.